-All Early Years children are given opportunities to write in a variety of contexts, such as writing a letter in the role-play post office and reading back the meaning of the marks, lines and shapes.
+All Early Years children are given opportunities to make marks and develop writing in a variety of contexts, such as exploring lines and shapes with paint or composing a letter in the role-play post office and reading back the meaning of the marks.
 This is developed further as children are able to record their own ideas through their understanding of letter sounds.